cmry/cmry/README.md

 ### 👋 Hi

-I’m an Assistant Professor at the Department of [Cognitive Science & Artificial Intelligence](https://www.csai.nl) at Tilburg University.
+I’m an Assistant Professor at the Department of Intelligent Systems, part of the [Center for Cognitive Science & Artificial Intelligence](https://www.csai.nl), at Tilburg University.

 ### ⚗️ Research